abhijitmanatkar/dna-phase4/README.md

 source /path/to/submission/folder/dump.sql;
 ```

-## Instructions to create the virtual environment and install requirements
+## Instructions to create the virtual environment and Install Requirements

 It is preferable to create a virtual environment to run the CLI.

 Python version >= 3.7 is required to run this project.

-Inside the submission folder run the following commands to create and activate the virtual environment  and install the requirements
+Inside the submission folder run the following commands to create and activate the virtual environment  and install the requirements:

 ```bash
 $ python3.8 -m venv venv